Mayank-Creater/Chat-Application/README.md

 # Chat Application

-A Chat Application called iChat developed using SocketIO and by Me, Mayank Gupta.
+A Chat Application called iChat developed using SocketIO and by Me.

 ## Starting the Server